Kully/pixel-paint/README.md

 # pixel paint

-NES Pixel Art for Developers
+A simple Pixel Art for Developers

 #### You can get an array of colors